 1. People trust recommendations from friends.

 That confirms what most of us already intuitively feel.
-We know our friends have no reason to lead us astray.
+We trust our friends not to lead us astray.
 If they say their experience with a product or company is good, we have no reason to suspect ours will be any different.

 2. Referral programs are naturally targeted.

-Marketers spend a lot of time trying to figure out how to reach our target audience where they are.
+Marketers spend a lot of time trying to figure out how to reach their target audience where they are.

-Chances are, a lot of the people in our target audience are hanging out with other people in our target audience.
-Each new customer your marketing earns isn’t just a win for their own sake, they also potentially give you a way in to reaching their contacts, which is likely to include a number of other people with similar likes and interests to them, their contacts will typically be other people in your target market.
+Chances are, a lot of the people in your target audience are hanging out with other people in your target audience.
+Each new customer your marketing earns isn’t just a win for their own sake, they also potentially give you a way in to reaching their contacts.
+And since most people hang out with others that have similar likes and interests to them, their contacts will typically be other people in your target market.

 This might be the best thing about customer referral programs.
-All that hard work you did to attract one customer with ads, SEO, and content marketing doesn’t just pay off in them buying the product.
-When they see that you have a referral program that rewards them for spreading the word, they tell all their friends.
+All that hard work you did to attract one customer with ads, SEO (search engine optimization), and content marketing doesn’t just pay off in them buying the product.
+When they see that you have a referral program that rewards them for spreading the word, they’ll tell all their friends.